maheshwarirajat/TIC-TAC-TOE-alpha-beta-puring-/README.md

 just download the files and build on your system

 # Features
-sound effects
+sound effects,
-restart capability
+restart capability,
 you can choose turn

 # Note
-change the file location in load_sound function in tictactoelib.py file to the location where you'll download your sounds
+change the file location in load_sound function in tictactoelib.py file to the location where you'll download the sounds